 - Customized reporting

-- Direct control over operations
+- Direct control over operations and strategy

 Single-family offices offer maximum privacy and customization.
 However, operating costs are significant.